Secchi93/PyDebrisFlow2D/README.md

 - eight main comparison figures in PNG and PDF formats;
 - `backend_verification_summary.json`.

-A successful run confirms that the implemented checks passed for the tested software environment and configuration.
-It does not certify the software for every dataset, operating system, physical scenario, parameter range, or safety-critical application.

-## Python API
+A successful run confirms that the implemented checks passed for the tested software environment and configuration. ## Python API

 The scientific components can be imported directly: